-We had cash on hand of \$112,769 and a working capital deficit of \$1,603,639 at December 31, 2018 as compared to cash on hand of \$54,438 and a working capital deficit of \$9,470,970 at December 31, 2017.
-Our current ratio (current assets to current liabilities) was .45 to 1 at December 31, 2018 as compared to .08 to 1 at December 31, 2017.
-The decrease in negative working capital is primarily attributable to the note exchange agreement entered into with our Executive Chairman extending the maturity date of his working capital loans to December 31, 2021, thereby reclassifying these amounts from current liabilities to long-term liabilities, together with increases in inventory and accounts receivable which were offset by decreases in deferred compensation, sales incentives cash and increase in accounts payable.
+We had cash on hand of \$77,516 and a working capital deficit of \$2,820,926 at December 31, 2019 as compared to cash on hand of \$112,769 and a working capital deficit of \$1,603,639 at December 31, 2018.
+Our current ratio (current assets to current liabilities) was .27 to 1 at December 31, 2019 as compared to .45 to 1 at December 31, 2018.
+The increase in negative working capital is primarily attributable to a decrease in accounts receivable and increases in operating lease liabilities, short-term loan and notes payable - stockholders which were offset by decreases in accrued liabilities and deferred compensation and increase in inventory.
 We do not currently have any commitments for capital expenditures.

 Our net sales are not sufficient to pay our operating expenses or satisfy our obligations as when they become due.
 Historically, we have been materially reliant on working capital advances from our Executive Chairman to address our liquidity and working capital issues through the utilization of the borrowing agreement with him.
-In 2018 we borrowed an additional \$325,000 from him under short term demand notes and \$26,273 under a previous line.
-In addition the Company received additional loans in the amount of \$250,000 from a related party to both the Company's Executive Chairman and its Chief Executive Officer, as advances for working capital needs.
+In 2019 we borrowed an additional \$833,000 from him under short-term demand notes.
+In addition, the Company received additional loans in the amount of \$50,000 from a related party to both the Company's Executive Chairman and its Chief Executive Officer, as advances for working capital needs.

 On March 25, 2019 we entered into a note exchange agreement with our Executive Chairman pursuant to which he exchanged \$7,989,622 of principal and \$395,510 of accrued interest which was due on December 31, 2019 under an unsecured loan for a secured promissory note in the principal amount of \$8,385,132.
 The note, which matures on December 31, 2021, bears interest at 4% per annum, payable monthly, and is secured by a first position security interest in our assets.
-In addition, we owe him \$600,000 for other working capital advances which are due on demand.
+In addition, we owe him \$1,158,000 for other working capital advances which are due on demand.
+Subsequent, he subordinated his first position security interest to additional secured lenders.

-We also owe two of our executive officers and two former employees \$1,564,253 in deferred cash compensation at December 31, 2018, which represents 54% of our current liabilities on that date.
+We also owe two of our executive officers and two former employees \$1,542,423 in deferred cash compensation at December 31, 2019, which represents 40% of our current liabilities on that date.
 These current and former employees agreed to defer a portion of their compensation to assist us in managing our cash flow and working capital needs.
-As there is no written agreement with these current and former employees which memorializes the terms of salary deferral, only an election to do so, it is possible these individuals could demand payment in full at any time or elect to no longer defer their salaries, or reduce the amount they currently defer.
-We do not have sufficient funds to satisfy these obligations.
+As there is no written agreement with these current and former employees which memorializes the terms of salary deferral, only an election to do so, it is possible these individuals could demand payment in full at any time or elect to no longer defer their salaries, or reduce the amount they currently defer One employee has formally demanded the full repayment of his remaining deferred compensation.
+Unless we are successful in raising additional capital, we are unable to satisfy this or any other demands by these officers and employees for full payment of these obligations, of which there are no assurances.